 Saxony is likely what comes to mind for most people when they think of carpet.
 It is the traditional cut-pile carpet, with fibers standing straight up and cut into even lengths.
 It is generally not as long as a frieze but stands higher than most berbers or cut-and-loops.
 Learn what areas Saxony would be best suited for in your home.

 A straight Saxony has all of the fibers going in the same direction to present a uniform color.
 This style is also sometimes called a velvet Saxony because it presents a similar appearance to velvet.
 If you brush your hand across the surface, you will see the difference in color where the disturbed fibers are now moved in the opposite direction.
 This style of carpet is beautiful and luxurious but will show every footprint and every vacuum stroke.

-A more recently popular style of saxony is the textured saxony, also known as a trackless.
-This style has the same general characteristics as a straight saxony, but the key difference is that the fibers are kinked or twisted in different directions.
-Because of this, they reflect the light differently, which means that when you brush your hand across the surface, you don't notice as much of a difference in color.
-Therefore, textured saxonies help to mask footprints and vacuum marks, making them a popular choice for busy households.
+A more recently popular style of Saxony is the textured Saxony, also known as a trackless.
+This style has the same general characteristics as a straight Saxony, but the key difference is that the fibers are kinked or twisted in different directions.
+They reflect the light differently, which means that when you brush your hand across the surface, you don't notice as much of a difference in color.
+Therefore, textured Saxonies help to mask footprints and vacuum marks, making them a popular choice for busy households.

 Color aside, a Saxony is almost never out of style.
 It is a classic look that can work well for both formal and casual settings.
 When selected properly according to usage conditions, it can be very durable, and look beautiful for many years.

 Some consider Saxony to have less 'personality' than other styles, such as a Berber or frieze, due to its relatively uniform color and pile height.
 It is definitely not as trendy as berber or frieze—this could be seen as a good thing or a bad thing, depending on the point of view.